chipsalliance/Caliptra/doc/Caliptra.md

 1. Once Caliptra uController is out of reset, ROM starts executing and triggers the crypto block to run the UDS decrypt flow.
 2. Caliptra ROM will use the internal SPI peripheral to read from the platform's persistent storage and load the FW.
 Note that SPI will be operating in basic functional single-IO mode and at 20 MHz frequency.
 3. Once Caliptra’s FW is authenticated and loaded into ICCM, uController will assert READY\_FOR\_RTFLOWS wire.
-Refer to ROM and FW spec on next level specifics of various security flows that happen within this step (eg. DICE).
+Refer to ROM and FW specification on next level specifics of various security flows that happen within this step (eg. DICE).

 ### <a id="reset-flow"></a>CPU Warm Reset or PCIe Hot Reset Flow →  Caliptra IP reset